 One of the most important things to deal with right away is how you feel.
 If you feel powerless and helpless, you won’t have energy or confidence to work towards getting money to leave your husband.
 Start doing things that help you feel powerful, strong, and confident.

-How to Leave Your Husband When You Have No Money
+Leaving Him When You Have No Money

 These tips are all about taking action.
 If you really want to change your life and leave a guy who doesn’t love or honor you, you need to start moving forward.
 You can’t get financial support unless you start reaching out for it.
 Once you start reaching out with a positive mindset, you’ll be shocked at how easily money will come to you.